Common Questionsfrom Voters

 Who funds RI Rank?

 RI Rank is self-funded and runs on the work of volunteers.
 It is a not-for-profit organization, owned by the Rhode Island Free Press Co.
-We accept no contributions of any kind.
-RI Rank is built on trust - the public's trust that the information we provide is accurate and unbiased.
+We accept no contributions.
+RI Rank is built on trust - the public's trust that the information we provide is fair, accurate, and non-biased.

 Most of our overhead has been generously provided to us at no cost and our workers are volunteers.